Ada-Developers-Academy/core-unit-2/deployment/deployment.md

 ## Our New Dev Workflow

-Assuming we want to deploy early and often, our new development workflow may look like this:
+Let's say we have an existing web application that is already deployed and already being used by people all over the world.
+Assuming we want to deploy early and often, our development workflow may look like this:

 1. Begin a new feature
 1. Do work in our local environment, using best practices for git and testing
 1. Finish the new feature
-1. Deploy to the production environment
+1. Deploy the updated code with this new feature to the production environment

 ## Check for Understanding